eea/docker-openvas/README.md

 > https://hostname/

-List of variables used as parameters by gsad in the startd script and their values:
+List of variables that gsad can use as parameters in the startd script and their values:

-undefined: GSAD_LISTEN="--listen=127.0.0.1"
+unused: GSAD_LISTEN="--listen=127.0.0.1"

-undefined: GSAD_HTTP_ONLY="-http-only"
+unused: GSAD_HTTP_ONLY="-http-only"

-undefined: GSAD_PORT="--port=9392"
+unused: GSAD_PORT="--port=9392"

 GSAD_MLISTEN="--mlisten=127.0.0.1"